georgekimaninjoroge/georgekimaninjoroge/README.md

 "Syntax is just the friction of the pen; code is the freedom of the mind."

 Software developer based in Nairobi.
-I believe there's always a better way to build things;<br> leaner, faster, and more honest about the constraints people actually face.
+I believe there's always a better way to build things; leaner, faster, and more honest about the constraints people actually face.

 <br/>